back to Jitbit Blog home About this blog

 Single sign-on login screen

-SSO is a non-negotiable for internal help desks.
-Unlike a customer-facing tool where registration is expected, your employees already have corporate credentials.
+SSO is non-negotiable for employee support.
+Unlike customers, your staff already have corporate credentials.
 Forcing them to create yet another account is a guaranteed way to kill adoption.

 Here's what to look for:

-The bottom line: if your employees need to remember a separate password for the help desk, you've already lost.
-SSO reduces ticket volume on day one — because "I forgot my help desk password" is itself a top-five internal ticket category.
+The bottom line: if employees need to remember a separate password for support, you've already lost.
+SSO reduces ticket volume on day one — because "I forgot my support password" is itself a top-five internal request.

 2. SCIM — automated user provisioning